-Metal detectors come in a few different types.
-There are VLF, multi-frequency, and pulse induction metal detectors.
+Metal detectors come in a few different types, also known as detection technologies.
+Very low frequency, multi-frequency, and pulse induction are the three main types of detection technologies.
 Which type you should purchase depends on your needs and budget.
 You can find out more information by reading this article.

 Very Low Frequency (VLF)

 VLF is the most common type of metal detector and is almost always found on entry-level detectors under $1,000.
 This type of detector is built for the hobbyist and is excellent for coin, jewelry, and relic hunting.
 It’s not typically recommended for saltwater beach hunting, gold prospecting, or other types of detecting in highly mineralized ground.

 They operate with a single frequency—typically between 3-20 kHz.
 Lower frequencies are best for old silver coins, whereas higher frequencies are best for smaller objects and lower conductivity metals like gold.
 Most VLF detectors will operate at 10-15 kHz, which is a happy medium for both types of treasure hunting.

 It’s worth noting that many VLF metal detectors do not have adjustment ground balance controls, which is essential when detecting any type of mineralized ground.
 Instead, VLF detectors have a factory preset ground balance optimized for neutral ground where most beginners will do their detecting.
 Adjustable ground balance controls are typically only seen in detectors over $500.

 Multi-Frequency metal detectors use a range of frequencies simultaneously.
 Their idea is to be the best metal detector for all types of targets in all kinds of environments.
 Indeed, they excel in areas of high mineralization as they have the unique ability to pound through the soil and ignore unwanted signals.
 Multi-frequency technology is typically only found in metal detectors with a price tag of $1k+.